cayman/cmp.builder/README.md

                 }
             }
         },
+        ...
+    }

 ###  cmpScripts:
-dynamically collect scripts link from current and dependency cmp objects
+dynamically collect scripts link from current and dependency cmpObjects and stored in the field specified in the 'options.set'.
+(For example cmp().scripts )

+    var taskConfig = {
+        ..
         cmpScripts: {
             app: {
                 options: {